 https://maps.app.goo.gl/rkyNXxLKLtDtVGbB7

 Site of a Tom Petty mural on the west side of a building behind a fence for a now defunct business (B Side Vintage, a music store).
-You can see it from the sidewalk, though.
+You can see it from the sidewalk, though -- unless the stars align and the gate just happens to be wide open, as it was for me in December 2024.

 513 E University Ave, Gainesville, FL 32601